Answers to the Index questions automatically justify to the Top of page.

 connected to the TEL phone port on the back of the Call

 Blocker, the display will now show "Enter Code".
-You must
+You

 programming, so don't hang-up the phone.
-Enter any program
+Enter any

-code listed in the manual by simply dialing that program
+program code listed in the manual by simply dialing that

-features.
+or features.

 Clearing the display does not add the numbers to the blocked list.
 Only Programming can delete stored blocked numbers or you can invite a number that was blocked if it is still in the Call History list using the Invite button.